ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

         List<T> findAll(Specification<T> spec, Sort sort);

-2. **Defining the initial Specification:** To generate a query with multiple Specifications, we can use the `and()` method for concatenation.
-However, the first Specification must always be called via the `where()` method as a rule.
+2. **Defining the initial Specification:** To generate a query with multiple Specifications, we can use the ``and()`` method for concatenation.
+However, the first Specification must always be called via the ``where()`` method as a rule.

     .. code-block:: java

         Specification<T> specification = Specification.where(getFirstSpecification()).and(getSecondSpecification()).and(getThirdSpecification())...and(getNthSpecification());
         return findAll(specification, sort/pageable);

 3. **Defining Specifications:** A specification is a functional interface with a single method.
-This method has three parameter - a root, a query and a criteria builder.
+This method has three parameters - a root, a query and a criteria builder.
 You don't need to specify these arguments manually because they are provided during chaining.

     .. code-block:: java

         public interface Specification<T> {
             Predicate toPredicate(Root<T> root, CriteriaQuery query, CriteriaBuilder cb);
         }

     Now we can create Specifications.
 We can achieve this in two ways:

-    - Anonymous new Specification<User>():
+    - Anonymous ``new Specification<User>()``:

         .. code-block:: java

             private Specification<User> getAllUsersMatchingEmptyCourses() {
                 return new Specification<User>() {
                     @Override
                     public Predicate toPredicate(Root<User> root, CriteriaQuery<?> query, CriteriaBuilder criteriaBuilder) {
                         return criteriaBuilder.isEmpty(root.get(User_.GROUPS));
                     }
                 };